-Farrworld is now in its nineteenth year as a professional facility, specialising primarily in cavern and cave diver training, guiding and, in addition, “dry” cave experience for those so inclined.
+Farrworld is now in its twentieth year as a professional facility, specialising primarily in cavern and cave diver training, guiding and, in addition, “dry” cave experience for those so inclined.
 Our aim is to provide a safe, enjoyable and highly memorable experience for everyone.
-In 2018 we also offer training and GUIDING opportunities in France.
+In 2019 we also offer training and GUIDING opportunities in France.

 Martyn is world renowned as a caver and cave diver.
 He is responsible for the discovery of miles of cave passage in many countries and is internationally acclaimed for his prolific writing and stunning photography.
 Caving from the age of ten and discovering new caves by the age of 16, Martyn remains as passionate as ever.

 Age has not diminished his enthusiasm or powers of endurance.
 In November 2012 he explored over one mile of new cave in South Island, New Zealand and in December 2013 he discovered another mile of virgin cave beyond sumps in the same area.
 A year later further outstanding finds were made and he extended Old Cottage Cave to Sump 9.

 These were solo undertakings which amazingly he managed to video.
 He has also undertaken the classic traverse of Nettlebed Cave in New Zealand, one of the most challenging through trips in the world.
 Other areas explored include the remote Nullarbor Plain of Western Australia.
 Many original explorations have been, and still are, achieved in Ireland and Wales.

 In the summer of 2014 Martyn discovered hundreds of metres of new cave in the Gower, reported in Descent Magazine (Issue 240).
 Again, in July and September 2015 he explored over 650m of new passage in Cat’s Hole, near Cong in Ireland and in 2016 he achieved a major advance in Le Bastit cave in France.
 Instructional cave diving and photographic assignments are conducted on a weekly basis.